-Scotts Point in Woody Point is a rocky outcrop along the eastern shores of the Redcliffe Peninsular, with a park high on the tops of the point and another down close to the level of the water.
+Scotts Point in Woody Point is a rocky outcrop along the eastern shores of the Redcliffe Peninsula, with a park high on the tops of the point and another down close to the level of the water.

 Scotts Point is generally locally known to be at the Scotts Point Bathing Pavilion at the far southern end of Margate Beach with the fish and chip shop across the road.
 This is where most go with a parking area next to the pavilion and parking along the street towards the north of it.